 While Garageband comes with its own pitch correction/auto-tune plug-in, it’s quite limited in its parameters, coming only with the ability to select the key and make adjustments based on a numerical scale.
 At some point, you’ll probably want to move on to a more sophisticated plug-in that comes with extra options, specifications, parameters, and other cool features.

 If you’re in the market for a new pitch-correction plug-in, grab Melodyne 4 – Studio (Melodyne 5 is great too.
 It’s the updated version).

 Celemony’s Melodyne 4 Studio pack is the best pitch correction/auto-tune plug-in for Garageband.

 The amount of features included with Melodyne 5 is hard to explain with a few short sentences, which is why this article is so in-depth; I did my best to convey how useful this software has actually been for me.
 However, while Melodyne 5 Studio has the most features, I would recommend getting the Editor version from Plugin Boutique to start because it’s the most amount of value for the price.

 You can check out the chart at the end of the article to find out the differences between each edition, but this article explores the features of the full version of the software.
-Furthermore, if you want a traditional auto-tune plug-in to get T-Pain/Travis Scott style vocals, check out MAutoPitch from Melda Production.
-This will help you get the sound you’re looking for (and many others if you get it from Plugin Boutique) is a better option.
+Also, note that if you want the traditional auto-tune sound and you’re interested strictly in tuning vocals, Antares Auto-Tune Pro (from Plugin Boutique) is a better option.
 We’ll talk a bit more about this in a second.